Dean Brauch did not set out to become the dean of a law school.

 “I found the place very exciting and the students very good," Professor Stern says.
 "I was quite impressed!”

 In 1989, Professor Stern continued as adjunct professor while working as a federal prosecutor at the U.S. Attorney’s Office.
 He joined the Regent Law faculty full-time one year later.
-Currently, he teaches upper level courses, chairs the admissions committee and coordinates Regent’s emerging partnership with Emanuel University in Romania.
+Currently, he teaches upper level courses, chairs the admissions committee and coordinates Regent’s partnership with Emanuel University in Romania.
 He is also the Executive Director of the Center for Global Justice, Human Rights, and the Rule of Law.

 Professor Stern finds the fit between his calling and his job as a rigorous legal scholar and educator very rewarding.
 The fit has kept him here and made him one of Regent’s intellectual pillars.